 3. “Do you guarantee against genetic diseases when the pup reaches maturity?”

 A responsible breeder will replace an afflicted puppy, or full or partial purchase price.
 Do not accept verbal assurances; have ALL guarantees in writing.
 Breeders who have carefully bred their dogs are not afraid to guarantee.

 4. “Have puppies had inoculations appropriate for their age and worming?”

-Puppies should have had their first shots.
+Puppies should have at a minimum had their first shots.
 Get a copy of which shots have been given and the veterinarian’s recommended schedule for vaccinations.
 Even dams that do not have parasites can have puppies with them.
 Puppies should also be guaranteed against infectious diseases.